Anthony-Nolan/Atlas/README.md

 - SQL
     - The service makes use of Entity Framework (EFCore) Code-First migrations.
-The models and repositories for data access are found within the `Nova.SearchAlgorithm.Data` and `Nova.SearchAlgorithm.Data.Persistent` projects.
+The models and repositories for data access are found within the `Atlas.MatchingAlgorithm.Data` and `Atlas.MatchingAlgorithm.Data.Persistent` projects.
     - Before running the app, migrations must be run using `dotnet ef database update -p <projectName>` from a terminal (or `Update-Database` from the nuget package manager)
         - Note that the data project maintains two databases, referred to as "A" and "B".
 EF core will use the app setting for database "A" by default, defined in `ContextFactory.cs`.
 To locally test the hot-swapping feature, migrations will need to be